552020/futura_prealpha/docs/PRs/PR.md

 - **Add an index** if you expect frequent lookups
 - **Derive invitees via a query**

-It’s relational DB best practice and keeps your data clean and scalable.
+It's relational DB best practice and keeps your data clean and scalable.